freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Nov 24, 2023
+1. Learn how to build AIs with Machine Learning.
+This new intermediate course assumes you have some basic knowledge of statistics and Python.
+You'll learn how to use the powerful scikit-learn library to implement Linear Regression, Logistic Regression, Decision Trees, Random Forests, Gradient-Boosting Machines, and other building blocks of AI.
+This is a serious course, with all the rigor you've come to expect from the freeCodeCamp engineering community.
+I don't blame anyone for wanting to just chill this Thanksgiving weekend.
+But if you want to build some hard skills, freeCodeCamp's gobble gobble got you.
+(18 hour YouTube course): https://www.freecodecamp.org/news/machine-learning-with-python-and-scikit-learn/

+2. And if you want even more AI insight, learn how to use the popular LangChain framework to link your Large Language Models to your own external data.
+You'll learn about Vectorizing, Embedding, Piping, and other important concepts for building a chatbot that can talk about your specific data.
+(2 hour YouTube course): https://www.freecodecamp.org/news/learn-langchain-to-link-llms-with-external-data/

+3. Speaking of data, I met up in New York City with one of the foremost experts in the field of Data Visualization: Dr. Curran Kelleher.
+I interviewed him about Computer Science, how humans process visual information, and even the 5 years he spent in India after grad school.
+Curran is a prolific contributor to the freeCodeCamp community, having taught several Data Visualization courses.
+So it's an honor to have him on the freeCodeCamp Podcast.
+(1 hour listen in your browser or favorite podcast app): https://www.freecodecamp.org/news/podcast-data-visualization-curran-kelleher/

+4. My friend Tapas has spent much of this past year thinking about developer career progressions.
+We just published his collection of common mistakes he sees developers make, and how to best avoid them.
+You can lean back with a hot beverage and learn what not to do.
+(30 minute read): https://www.freecodecamp.org/news/career-mistakes-to-avoid-as-a-dev/

+5. A lot of my friends are using the holidays to prepare for the coding interview process as they apply for new roles.
+Don't let this process intimidate you.
+In this tutorial, freeCodeCamp developer Jessica Wilkins will walk you through solving a popular Leetcode problem called Two Sum.
+You'll learn how she thinks and solves the challenge step-by-step.
+You'll also get to check out her resulting data visualizations.
+(40 minute read): https://www.freecodecamp.org/news/build-a-visualization-for-leetcode-two-sum-problem/

+Quote of the Week: *"The best software developers I know spend the holidays the way they are meant to be spent: doing basic tech support for blood relatives."* — Maciej Cegłowski, Developer and founder of Pinboard

 ### Nov 17, 2023
 1. This Java book will help you build a solid foundation in Object-Oriented Programming (OOP).
 You can read this full book right in your browser, and bookmark it to serve as a reference down the road.
 It covers Java fundamentals like Data Types, Operators, and Control Flow.
 Then it dives into OOP concepts like Constructors, Inheritance, Polymorphism, and Encapsulation. (full-length book): https://www.freecodecamp.org/news/learn-java-object-oriented-programming/